These creamy chicken mushroom crêpes are ideal for an elegant date-night dinner or even a small dinner party!

 - Add the egg, flour, melted butter, milk, water and salt to a blender.
 Blend on low for about 15 seconds.
 Scrape down the sides to ensure all the flour is incorporated.
 Blend for an additional 15 seconds.
 Place the blender in the refrigerator for at least 30 minutes to let the bubbles in the batter subside.

-- Melt 2 tbsp butter in a medium sauté pan over medium heat.
+- Melt 2 tablespoon butter in a medium sauté pan over medium heat.
 Add garlic and cook for 1 minute.
 Add chicken, ½ cup wine, broth, tarragon, salt and pepper.
 Cover and cook until chicken is done, about 8 minutes.

 - When chicken is cooked through remove chicken from the pan and cut into bite-sized pieces.
 Set aside.